top of page

 A signature hair style imposed on me when I was a little girl.
 I once hated seeing pictures of me in those puffy joined strands but would come to rely on the tradition for my baby girl's hair (see her childhood pic at the top of this website).
 And even now, four plaits are the go-to for my own nighttime maintenance.

 The name occurred to me rather instantly for the independent publication of my writings, as I pray my words reach readers at the four corners of the earth and stimulate the four lobes of brains.
-Founded 2025.
+Established 2025.

 bottom of page